 • To determine who starts the game, the partners can play “rock, paper, scissors”.

-• The partner who starts names the coordinates of the square in which they think their opponent's mouse is located (for example, F 5).
+• The starting partner names the coordinates of the square in which they think their opponent's mouse is located (for example, F 5).
 If this is not the correct square, their opponent will give feedback using cardinal points (for example, “Kiki is hidden northwest of that square”).

 • The partner who named the coordinates then draws an X in the appropriate square on the grid at the bottom of their sheet (My opponent's mouse) so as to keep track of their guesses.
 They can also use the table to the right of the grid to record their guesses as well as the clues received from the opponent.